Page Reviewed / Updated - Feb. 2018

-The Virginia Elderly and Disabled Medicaid Waiver provides community-based care services to nursing home eligible seniors who choose to live in their own homes.
+The Virginia Elderly and Disabled Medicaid Waiver provides community-based care services to nursing home eligible seniors who choose to live in their own homes or with family members.
 The program provides a variety of assistance options to help them do so including personal care, fall monitoring or personal emergency response services, and adult day care.

-Consumer Direction means that the participant is able to choose some of their care providers.
-In some cases, they are able to pay their related caregiver for the personal care they provided.
-This type of program is occasionally referred to as Cash and Counseling or Self-Direction and it is becoming increasingly popular with families due to the increased choice.
-It is also popular with state officials because it has the potential to reduce costs by leveraging family caregivers.
+Consumer Direction means that the participant can choose some of their care providers.
+In some cases, they can pay a relative for the personal care they provided.
+This type of program is occasionally referred to as Cash and Counseling or Self-Direction and it is popular with families due to the increased choice of caregivers and care environments.
+It also has the potential to reduce public sector costs by leveraging family caregivers.

 While open to disabled adults of any age, this program is primarily targeted towards those 65 and older.
 It is not necessary for these individuals to be completely disabled; however, they must require the level of care provided in nursing homes.
 When seniors apply, they are required to take an in-person assessment to verify their need for assistance.
 As with all Medicaid programs, there are also financial requirements.

-Elderly, disabled and blind state residents can fully qualify for Medicaid if their monthly incomes are less than $792 .
+Elderly, disabled and blind Virginia residents can qualify for Medicaid if their gross monthly incomes are less than $2205.
 Depending on their medical expenses, individuals can qualify with monthly incomes well above the categorical income limit.
 Families are encouraged to keep detailed records for required care and reoccurring, unreimbursed medical expenses that are incurred on behalf of the elderly individual.